Force browser processes to close

 By separating different processes, Chrome provides the following benefits:

-- Responsiveness: when a tab crashes or encounters a problem that freezes the renderer, it won’t affect other tabs using different renderers or crash the entire browser.
+- Responsiveness: when a tab crashes or encounter a problem that freezes the renderer, it won’t affect other tabs using different renderers or crash the entire browser.

-- Security: each renderer is run in a sandbox, which means that it has almost no direct access to your disk, network or display.
+- Security: each renderer is run in a sandbox, which means it has almost no direct access to your disk, network, or display.
 All its requests needs to run through browser process.
 This will allow the browser process to monitor for any suspicious activity.

 - Performance: modern computers have multiple central processing units (CPU).
 Multiple process architecture takes advantage of using those CPUs.
 In addition, when you close the tab associated with the renderer, all its memory is returned to the system to allow other processes to use them.